Search for celebrities on Ancestry.com!Margery Farwell

 World War II soon brought the young engineer to the Naval Research Laboratory in Washington, D.C., where he worked on early development and testing of radar.

-In 1946, Mr. Larkin married in Houston and moved with his wife, Marjorie, to Boston, where he worked for 10 years for Raytheon.
+In 1946, Mr. Larkin marriage in Houston and moved with his wife, Marjorie, to Boston, where he worked for 10 years for Raytheon.
 He managed radar projects and got in on the ground floor of computers, Ms. Larkin said.

 In 1956, the Larkins moved to the Peninsula.
 They settled in Portola Valley, where they raised two children while Mr. Larkin worked as a manager at Lockheed Missiles and Space Co.